 - UFIC Travel Registration: All students must register with UFIC, enrolling inTeamAssist Emergency Assistance Program http://www.ufic.ufl.edu/TravelRegistration.html

 - CISI International Insurance or Gator Grad Care: Students who have Gator Grad Care will be covered internationally, and must provide a copy of their card.
-Students without this coverage must purchase CISI insurance through UFIC.
-This expense can be included in the practicum funding budget.
+Students without this coverage will receive CISI insurance through UFIC for free when they register with the TeamAssist Emergency Assistance Program above.

 - UFIC Checklist for International Travel (found at the website link above or in MDP Office)